 Our extracurricular activities are entirely guided by student and family interest.
 At various points in the year we have run art classes, drama clubs, sports activities and music classes.
 We always try to follow our passions as much as we can.
-In 2021 our program included a choir, guitar, drumming and keyboard lessons.
+In 2022 our program included keyboard lessons.